 5. Place Meat on the Grill and Close the Lid

-If you find the smoking chips burned through, though, you can just open it, remove the smoker box with full heat-resistant tongs, and replenish it.
+If the smoking chips fizzle out, no sweat.
+Just crack open the grill, grab the smoker box with heat-proof tongs, and refill it.

 Factors to Consider When Using A Smoker Box